UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 Requests for incomplete (I) or withdrawal (W) must be made in accordance with University policies, which are available at http://catalog.arizona.edu/policy/grades-and-grading-system#incomplete and http://catalog.arizona.edu/policy/grades-and-grading-system#Withdrawal, respectively.

+## Tactics and Strategies for Being Successful in CSc 520

+* Work on the course one to two hours a day outside of class.
+I paraphrase Garth Flint:
+  "[Talented students] are very resistant to [a systematic, thoughtful, slow] approach.
+They do not want to plan;
+   they want to do trial and error at the keyboard.
+They have not learned an important axiom of programming:
+   'three hours of trial-and-error coding will save fifteen minutes of planning.'
+(I wish I knew who came up with that.
+They deserve an award.)"

+* Read through the the WHOLE homework writeup, before starting the homework.

+* Start and/or join a study group.

+* Take notes and engage during class.
+Try to figure out as much as possible in class.
+  Ask questions to help that happen.

 ## Scheduled Topics/Activities